Medical expert of the article

 Prevention of HIV infection

-The antiepidemic regimen for HIV infection is the same as for hepatitis B. In pediatrics, the system of preventive measures should be based on the fact that children usually become infected with HIV in high-risk families (AIDS patients, drug addicts, bisexuals, etc.).
-In this regard, the main preventive measure can be considered a worldwide struggle for a healthy lifestyle, as well as educational activities to combat prostitution, drug addiction, sexual perversion, etc.
+The anti-epidemic regime for HIV infection is the same as for hepatitis B. In pediatrics, the system of preventive measures should be built taking into account the fact that children usually become infected with HIV in high-risk families (AIDS patients, drug addicts, bisexuals, etc.).
+In this regard, the main preventive measure can be considered the global fight for a healthy lifestyle, as well as educational activities to combat prostitution, drug addiction, sexual perversion, etc.

-Clinical and serological control of blood donors, the use of disposable instruments, the control of the safety of hemodialysis systems, etc. Are of great preventive importance.
+Of great preventive importance are clinical and serological monitoring of blood donors, the use of disposable instruments, monitoring the safety of hemodialysis systems, etc.

 Prevention of mother-to-child transmission of HIV

-Chemoprophylaxis of HIV transmission from mother to child is carried out during pregnancy, during childbirth and at the newborn.
+Chemoprophylaxis of HIV transmission from mother to child is carried out during pregnancy, during childbirth and in the newborn.

-The most successful results are provided by carrying out all three components of chemoprophylaxis.
-However, if any of the components can not be performed, this is not a reason for rejecting the next component.
+The most successful results are achieved by carrying out all three components of chemoprophylaxis.
+However, if any of the components cannot be carried out, this is not a reason to refuse the next component.

-High-grade chemoprophylaxis reduces the risk of infection of the child from 28-50 to 3-8%.
+Full chemoprophylaxis reduces the risk of infection in a child from 28-50 to 3-8%.

-All children born from HIV-infected mothers can be vaccinated in a calendar time with killed vaccines (DTP, ADS and hepatitis B), regardless of the severity of clinical manifestations and immunological changes.
-However, one must take into account that the immune response to some vaccines or their components can be reduced.
+All children born to HIV-infected mothers can be vaccinated with killed vaccines (DPT, ADS and against hepatitis B) on schedule, regardless of the severity of clinical manifestations and immunological changes.
+However, it should be taken into account that the immune response to some vaccines or their components may be reduced.
 In such cases, an additional booster dose of the vaccine is recommended.

-In addition to calendar inactivated vaccines, specific immunization against diseases caused by Haemophilus influenzae type b (from 3 months), pneumococcal infection (after 2 years), meningococcal infection (from 1 year), influenza (from 6 months), hepatitis A according to the instructions to the vaccine).
+In addition to calendar inactivated vaccines, specific immunization is indicated against diseases caused by Haemophilus influenzae type b (from 3 months), pneumococcal infection (after 2 years), meningococcal infection (from 1 year), influenza (from 6 months), and hepatitis A (in accordance with the vaccine instructions).

-Children with an unidentified HIV status and HIV-infected with clinical manifestations and immunodeficiency are given an inactivated polio vaccine triple in accordance with scheme 3; 4.5; 6 months with a booster at 18 months, at 6 and 14 years.
-An inactivated polio vaccine should be administered to children living in a family with an HIV-infected person.
+Children with an uncertain HIV status and HIV-infected children with clinical manifestations and immunodeficiency are given inactivated polio vaccine three times according to the schedule 3; 4.5; 6 months with revaccination at 18 months, 6 and 14 years.
+Inactivated polio vaccine should also be given to children living in a family with an HIV-infected person.

-HIV-infected children are recommended vaccination against measles, mumps and rubella.
-Instead of the domestic measles vaccine, it is possible to inject foreign combined vaccines against three infections (Prioriks MMR II, etc.).
+HIV-infected children are recommended to be vaccinated against measles, mumps and rubella.
+Instead of the domestic measles vaccine, foreign combined vaccines against three infections (Priorix MMR II, etc.) can be administered.

-There may be insufficient antibody titers in children with clinical manifestations of HIV infection in the AIDS stage and / or severe immunodeficiency (less than 15% or less than 500 cells / μl in a child of the 2nd year of life), which is the basis for the administration of 2 dose of the vaccine as soon as possible (after 4 weeks).
-If there is a pronounced deficit of the cellular immunity, vaccinations are not carried out with live vaccines.
+Children with clinical manifestations of HIV infection in the AIDS stage and/or severe immunodeficiency (the number of CD4+ lymphocytes is less than 15% or less than 500 cells/μl in a child of the 2nd year of life) may have insufficient antibody titers, which serves as a basis for administering the 2nd dose of the vaccine as soon as possible (after 4 weeks).
+In case of a pronounced deficiency of the cellular component of immunity, vaccinations with live vaccines are not carried out.

-The issue of vaccination against the tuberculosis of a child born to an HIV-infected mother is decided after a definitive diagnosis is established at the age of 18 months.
+The question of vaccination against tuberculosis of a child born to an HIV-infected mother is decided after the final diagnosis is established at the age of 18 months.

-BCG is contraindicated in children with manifest stages of HIV infection (clinical categories B, C for CDC) and / or immunodeficiency (2nd and 3rd immune categories for CDC, leukopenia, lymphopenia, neutropenia, thrombocytopenia of any degree).
+BCG is contraindicated in children with manifest stages of HIV infection (clinical categories B, C according to CDC) and/or immunodeficiency (2nd and 3rd immune categories according to CDC; leukopenia, lymphopenia, neutropenia, thrombocytopenia of any degree).